Home » Feature Story

 There's a wide variety of courses offered within the packages, from cheap classics to four-star newbies.
 Keep in mind that "Traverse City Golf" encompasses a radius of about 25 miles in each direction.

-The Wolverine Course at the Grand Traverse Resort Two-lane highways dominate the area, but are often deserted and always scenic.
+Two-lane highways dominate the area, but are often deserted and always scenic.
 Courses are usually marked with blue signs but markers are sometimes a little too subtle so keep your eyes open.
 Have a detailed map handy and note your cell phone will be out of range in many areas.

 Grand Traverse Resort: This resort includes three top-of-the-line selections and The Bear is probably the most acclaimed course in the area.
 The Michigan Open is held here yearly and hosts the finest pros in the state.
-Before your consider bringing your 30 handicap to The Bear, consider the property's other two courses however: The Wolverine and Spruce Run.
+Before your consider bringing your 30 handicap to The Bear, consider the property's other two courses, however: The Wolverine and Spruce Run.

-A-Ga-MingA-ga-Ming: North of Traverse City and about 20 minutes north of the Grand Traverse Resort on Highway 31 is A-ga-Ming, which just opened its new 18-hole course, The Sundance.
-The Sundance is a 2005 Jerry Matthews design that will get better with age, as it's still a baby.
-If you can only play one course at A-ga-Ming, consider the old-school original, now dubbed the Torch.
+A-ga-Ming: North of Traverse City and about 20 minutes north of the Grand Traverse Resort on Highway 31 is A-ga-Ming.
+The 18-hole Sundance Course is a 2005 Jerry Matthews design that will get better with age, as it's still a baby.
+If you can only play one course at A-ga-Ming, consider the old-school original, now dubbed the Torch Course.
 There are better Torch Lake views on this course, way more character and Nos.
 7-10 are the best stretch of holes on the property.

 Stay and play